Images Index> 20th & 21st Century, Matlock> This page

 Find a Name

-This business card advertised the family hosiery concern owned by Thomas Crowder Johnson at the end of the nineteenth century and for several decades of the twentieth.
-Crowder Johnson's card shows, interestingly, that the company had a national, not a local, telephone number[1].
+This business card advertised the family hosiery concern owned by Thomas Crowder Johnson at the end of the nineteenth century, and for several decades of the twentieth.
+One of his advertisements, from 1902, described the premises as 2 minutes walk from the cable tram terminus[1].

-Thomas married Mary Cottrill at All Saints' in 1890 and the couple had three children[5].
-In 1911 he described himself as a Maker of Hand Made Hosiery Merinos Wool Silk Wool Silks And C[6], which is almost the same as is says on his business card.
-By 1916 there was an additional department that was making blouses and was based in Smedley's Buildings on Smedley Street[1].
-In 1923 the Smedley Street shop was transferred to his wife, Mary, and became a ladies' outfitting establishment[7].
-One of his employees was Emmanuel Wigley of Bonsall[8].
-Another was William Wilson of The Archway, Crich who died in 1918[9].
-Other names are not known.
+Thomas had married Mary Cottrill at All Saints' in 1890 and the couple had three children[7].
+In 1911 he described himself as a Maker of Hand Made Hosiery Merinos Wool Silk Wool Silks And C[8], which is almost the same as is says on his business card.
+By 1916 there was an additional department that was making blouses and was based in Smedley's Buildings on Smedley Street[9].
+In 1923 the Smedley Street shop was transferred to his wife, Mary, and became a ladies' outfitting establishment[9].

-Crowder Johnson's workshop This second card shows more of the work's interior and four of the staff.
+This second card shows more of the work's interior and four of the staff.

 It is interesting that they were prepared to show visitors around the works;